 By Barry Davis

-Barry Davis is Vice President of Business Development at Womply, a software-as-a-service company that partners with the payments industry to provide a technology and data platform to small business merchants in more than 400 industry verticals across the United States.
-For more tips or resources, reach out to us at email@example.com.
+Barry Davis is Vice President of Business Development at Womply, a SaaS company that partners with the payments industry to provide a technology and data platform to small business merchants in more than 400 industry verticals across the United States.
+For more tips or advice on modernizing your sales pitch to merchants, reach out to us at firstname.lastname@example.org.